billabear/billabear/readme.md

 Billing Made easy...
 Coming soon.

+## Features:

+### White Label Billing

+You'll be able to bill customers in a white label fashion, enabling you to white label your applications a lot easier.

+You'll be able to define which brand a customer belongs to and all emails will be sent using the correct brand template.
+Removing tedious work when selling a white label version for resell.

+### Support Enterprise Customers

+You'll be able to handle enterprise customers a lot easier.
+With the ability to define a customer as having an payment type of invoice will allow you to onboard and conform with enterprise billing requirements.

+You'll be able to create custom plans with custom limits for Enterprise customers to meet their specific requirements.

+### Dunning/Payment Reminders

+The ability to define how payment reminds and payment attempts are done after a payment has failed.

+### Expiring Card Notifications

+You'll be able to reduce your customer churn related to expired cards by sending notifications.

+Notifications:

+* Start of the month to tell them that it's expired
+* The day before the payment while the card is still meant to be valid.
+* The day before the next payment after the card has expired.

+You'll be able to decrease churn further by offering credit for customers who update their card after receiving a notification that their payment method will expire.

+### Stripe Billing Integration

+You'll be able to continue using the Stripe Billing functionality that you love.
+While being able to take advantage of all other features.

+Or if you're looking to save costs, you can easily migrate away from Stripe Billing with the simple click of a button and let BillaBear handle it.

 ## Getting Started

 To get started using this repository you can get up and running using Docker and Docker compose.